Anghirrim/android_device_samsung_gts9fewifi/README.md

-# TWRP Device Tree for Samsung Galaxy A54 5G
+# TWRP Device Tree for Samsung Galaxy Tab S9 FE Wifi (SM-X510)

-The Galaxy A54 5G (codenamed _"a54x"_) is an upper-mid-range smartphone from Samsung.
+The Galaxy Tab S9 FE Wifi (codenamed _"gts9fewifi"_) is an upper-mid-range tablet from Samsung.

-It was announced and released in March 2023.
+It was announced and released in October 2023.

 ## Device specifications